weaveworks/scope/site/plugins.md

 ### Topologies
 Topologies can be of various types.
-Each topology consists of a list of nodes and other information about the topology.
+Each topology consists of some general information and a list of nodes.
 The available topologies are:

 - `Endpoint` nodes are (address, port) tuples on each host.